rafael-fuente/rafael-fuente.github.io/input/content/articles/2020-12-24-Simulating Diffraction Patterns with Angular Spectrum Method and Python.md

 In the next post, we´ll see how to add lenses to our simulations and we'll visualize the principles of Fourier optics:

-- [Simulating Light Diffraction with Lenses: Visualizing Fourier Optics ](https://rafael-fuente.github.io/simulating-light-diffraction-with-lenses-visualizing-fourier-optics.html)
+- [Simulating Light Diffraction with Lenses - Visualizing Fourier Optics ](https://rafael-fuente.github.io/simulating-light-diffraction-with-lenses-visualizing-fourier-optics.html)